|Adirondack Park||Catskill Park||North Country Trail||Waterfalls in NY State||Fire Towers in NY State|

 by contacting us at

 This website was created to assist fellow hikers find maps and information on hiking trails in Central New York as well as many other places such as the Adirondacks and the Catskills.
 You'll find maps and trail information on the North Country Trail, Link Trail, Northville-Placid Trail, Bristol Hills Trail, Conservation Trail, Finger Lakes Trail and even the Appalachian Trail as well as other great trails & hikes.
 Look above for many links to help kick start and plan your next outdoor adventure!

 Look below for links to our latest additions and updates to the website.
 Tell your friends about us!
 Please DONATE to help support the site!
 It is the generosity from you that helps us maintain the website and add new places to explore.
 Without your support, this website could disappear.
-Thank you!
+Thank you for your support!

 Please use the button below to donate to help support this website!

-It's August in Central New York!
-It's hot and the humidity is in the air.
-The annoying biting flies are out, so be prepared for them on your hiking adventure.
-Do you have a head net for the bugs?
+It's September in Central New York!
+It's time for the leaves to start changing.
 Check yourself for ticks!
 Do you have insect repellent?
 Weather can be very unpredictable, so be prepared for anything!

 What's the weather going to be like during your hike?
 Will you have enough water for your hike?
 Do you have energy snacks?